lostlink/vapor-docker/README.md

 ./build.sh php80-debian -p
 ```

-To build all imagea:
+To build all images:

 ```shell script
 ./build.sh all
 ```

-To build and publish all image:
+To build and publish all images:

 ```shell script
 ./build.sh all -p